lllyasviel/Fooocus/docker.md

 Your models and outputs are stored in the `fooocus-data` volume, which, depending on OS, is stored in `/var/lib/docker/volumes`.

-## Use pre-built image

-The pre-built image is provided at `whitehara/fooocus`

-You can modify 'docker-compose.yml', then `docker compose up`

-Note: when you use the pre-built image, you need to make the 'fooocus-data' volume which permission is '777' ( all users can read/write.) before you run the container.
-Otherwise, you will see the permission error.

 ## Details

 ### Update the container manually